YruamaLairba/midiUsbPedalboard/README.md

 * MOSI of the arduino, connected to the data input of the SSD1306 screen
 * SCK of the arduino, connected to the clock input of the SSD1306 screen
 * pin 0/Rx of the arduino, not yet used but reserved for midi reception
-* pin 1/Tx of the arduino, not yet used but reserved for midi transmission
+* pin 1/Tx of the arduino, used for midi transmission